abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

    **Note**:
    - After AWS Lambda is set up, you will find that there is a Lambda role in the permission section under the configuration section: `AWSLambdaBasicExecutionRole`.
    - Click on it; it will take you to the IAM console as we will set up IAM inline policy for DynamoDB and S3 later.

-## Step 4: Set Up IAM Roles and Policies
-- **Create IAM Users**:
-  - Go to the IAM console.
-  - Create IAM users for your development team with appropriate permissions (e.g., full access to DynamoDB, Lambda, and API Gateway).
-- **Create IAM policy for Lambda**:
-  - In the IAM console, within the automated role that was generated when creating Lambda.
-  - Attach policies that allow access to DynamoDB and S3.
-    - Example policies:
-      - `AmazonDynamoDBFullAccess`
-      - `AmazonS3FullAccess`
-    - You can customize the policy to include the target `DynamoDB Table` and `S3 bucket` by using IAM Inline policy.

-## Step 5: Create a DynamoDB Table
-- **Go to the DynamoDB Console**:
-  - Access the AWS Management Console and navigate to the DynamoDB service.
-  - Click on "Create table."
-- Configure Table Settings:
-  - Table name: `Tasks`
-  - Primary key:
-    - Partition key: `UserId` (String)
-    - Sort key: `TaskId` (String)
-  - Click "Create" to finish the table setup.

-**Note**:
-- Write down the Amazon Resource Name (ARN) of the table; you will need it to create IAM inline policy.

 ## Step 6: Set Up Amazon Cognito
 1. **Go to the Cognito Console**: